DSCSRMNCR/DSA-Code-Snippet/README.md

 # For beginners
 - If this is your first time creating a Pull Request - go through the next section to know how to create one.
-- If you feel you don't have any cool snippets of code, don't worry!
-You can pick up one of the issues, solve them in your preferred language and add that code in a Markdown file inside the challenges folder according to the contributing guidelines.
+- If you feel you don't have any code, don't worry!
+You can pick up one of the issues, solve them in your preferred language and add that code in a Markdown file inside the respective folder according to the contributing guidelines.

 # Creating a pull request
 1. Fork and Star this repository